Operation Halyard: Ground combat

 Due to the concentration of rescued aviators near Pranjani, fighting occurred between the Chetniks and German and Bulgarian occupation forces.
 On 14 March 1944 the Germans moved into the village of Oplanić, near Gružа, looking for the crew of a downed Liberator.
 Captain Nikola Petković's 4th Battalion of the Gruža Brigade opened fire on German armored vehicles to lure them away from the portion of the village where the aviators were hiding.
 Three Chetniks were killed and two more captured during the firefight.
 After the war, the communists destroyed their gravestones.

 The 1st Dragačevo Brigade of the First Ravna Gora Corps engaged German forces attempting to capture an American aircrew bailing out over the Čačak - Užice road.
 Vučković reported the deaths of a few Chetnik soldiers in the fight.
 The fallen Chetniks were buried in a cemetery in Dljin village.

 Lieutenant Colonel Todor Gogić, commander of the Morava group Corps sent a radiogram to Mihailović on 17 April:

 On 15 April at about 11 hours, due to engine failure, a B-24 Liberator with a crew of 10 made an emergency landing near the village of Drenovac south of Paraćin.
 We managed to rescue nine crew members from the Germans and Bulgarians, but one airmen was captured.
-The crew is from the 861st Squadron, 460th bomber group.
+The crew is from the 861st Squadron [should be 761st Squadron], 460th bomber group.

+The crew was the Frank T. Sutton, III crew flying B-24 bomber serial no. 42-78186 named "Lucky Strike".